miraymen/miraymen.github.io/index.md

 ## About Me

-I am a Ph.D. student at the University of Tubingen and the Max Planck Institute for Informatics
+I am a Ph.D. student in 3D Computer Vision at the University of Tubingen and the Max Planck Institute for Informatics.
+I am interesting in problems related the synthesis of realistic virtual humans, more specifically related to human motion capture and synthesis conditioned on a variety of modalities: the 3D environmental context of 3D humans, language.
+Before that, I obtained a masters degree in Computer Science from the University of Saarland, Germany.

 ## Research Interests

-- **Computer Vision:** Pose Estimation, 3D From Images, Sensor Fusion
+- **Computer Vision:** Pose Estimation, 3D From Images, Sensor Fusion, Human Tracking
 - **Computer Graphics:** Motion Synthesis, Digital Humans
 - **Machine Learning:** Generative Modelling